Muhammad Ali: Fight against Patterson

 Ali defended his title against former heavyweight champion Floyd Patterson on November 22, 1965.
 Before the match, Ali mocked Patterson, who was widely known to call him by his former name Cassius Clay, as an "Uncle Tom", calling him "The Rabbit".
-Although Ali clearly had the better of Patterson, who appeared injured during the fight, the match lasted 12 rounds before being called on a technical knockout.
+Although Ali had the better of Patterson, who appeared injured during the fight, the match lasted 12 rounds before being called on a technical knockout.
 Patterson later said he had strained his sacroiliac.
 Ali was criticized in the sports media for appearing to have toyed with Patterson during the fight.
 Patterson biographer W. K. Stratton claims that the conflict between Ali and Patterson was not genuine but was staged to increase ticket sales and the closed-circuit viewing audience, with both men complicit in the theatrics.
 Stratton also cites an interview by Howard Cosell in which Ali explained that rather than toying with Patterson, he refrained from knocking him out after it became apparent Patterson was injured.
 Patterson later said that he had never been hit by punches as soft as Ali's.
 Stratton states that Ali arranged the second fight, in 1972, with the financially struggling Patterson to help the former champion earn enough money to pay a debt to the IRS.

 Main Bout

 After the Patterson fight, Ali founded his own promotion company, Main Bout.
 The company mainly handled Ali's boxing promotions and pay-per-view closed-circuit television broadcasts.
 The company's stockholders were mainly fellow Nation of Islam members, along with several others, including Bob Arum.

 Ali and then-WBA heavyweight champion boxer Ernie Terrell had agreed to meet for a bout in Chicago on March 29, 1966 (the WBA, one of two boxing associations, had stripped Ali of his title following his joining the Nation of Islam).
-But in February Ali was reclassified by the Louisville draft board as 1-A from 1-Y, and he indicated that he would refuse to serve, commenting to the press, "I ain't got nothing against no Viet Cong; no Viet Cong never called me nigger."
+But in February Ali was reclassified by the Louisville draft board as 1-A from 1-Y, and he indicated that he would refuse to serve, commenting to the press, "I ain't got nothing against no Viet Cong; no Viet Cong never called me nigger.", although the second part is probably apocryphal.
 Amidst the media and public outcry over Ali's stance, the Illinois Athletic Commission refused to sanction the fight, citing technicalities.

 Instead, Ali traveled to Canada and Europe and won championship bouts against George Chuvalo, Henry Cooper, Brian London, and Karl Mildenberger.

 Ali returned to the United States to fight Cleveland Williams at the Astrodome in Houston on November 14, 1966.
 The bout drew a record-breaking indoor crowd of 35,460 people.
 Williams had once been considered among the hardest punchers in the heavyweight division, but in 1964 he had been shot at point-blank range by a Texas policeman, resulting in the loss of one kidney and 10 ft of his small intestine.
 Ali dominated Williams, winning a third-round technical knockout in what some consider the finest performance of his career.